Pandaroses/doubletapp/notes/nea.typ

 === Completeness of Solution
+everything apart from cheater game verification is complete

 === Code Quality
 my coding style follows rust's programming principles, i.e error handling through result and option types, and a focus on readability and maintainability, i.e i use descriptive variable names, and i try to comment my code to explain why behind the code, i also try to use meaningful variable names, and i try to keep functions small and focused, i.e single responsibility.